Dr. Ram Manohar Lohiya National Law University: Postgraduate

-Diploma Courses
+Diploma courses

 The university is also running a one-year Post-graduate Diploma Programme in Cyber Law since 2014, one year Post-graduate diploma Programme in Intellectual Property Right since 2015 and One Year Post-graduate Diploma Programme in Media Law, Entertainment and Ethics since 2019.

-Foreign Language
+Foreign language

 RMLNLU offers certificate courses in French, German and Spanish.

 Rankings

-The university was ranked 7th by India Todays "India's Best Law Colleges 2022".
-The National Institutional Ranking Framework (NIRF) ranked it 17th among law colleges in 2022.
+The university was ranked 8th by India Today's "India's Best Law Colleges 2025".
+The National Institutional Ranking Framework (NIRF) ranked it 21st among law colleges in 2025.

-RMLNLU / NLU, Lucknow is basically ranked & counted among the TOP 10 prestigious law colleges / NLUs of the country.